crt25/collimator/docs/overview/developer-setup-guide.md

 ## Developer setup guide

 This guide provides instructions for setting up the ClassMosaic project for local development.
-The project is a monorepo project and uses git submodules too.
+The project is a monorepo and uses Git submodules as well.

 The repository is structured into several key directories, including `backend`, `frontend`, `apps` for the applications, `e2e` for end-to-end tests, and `terraform` for infrastructure as code.